About The Institute

 - Recommends policy solutions to promote the availability of truly affordable, high-quality, employer-based health care.

 The Institute's Chair is Marc C. Reed, Executive Vice President and Chief Administrative Officer at Verizon Communications Inc. Michele Carlin, former Chief Human Resources Officer at Motorola, is its CEO.
-Robert E. Andrews is its President.
-The Institute is guided by a Board of Governors consisting of 60 Chief Human Resources Officers from America's largest employers.
+The Institute is guided by a Board of Governors consisting of 66 Chief Human Resources Officers from America's largest employers.